re-mote-sensing/re-mote/README.md

 ### Low-power Long-range Sensor Network

-A LoRa mesh network is used for connecting motes.
+A LoRa mesh network is a optional used for connecting motes.
 [YL-800N Datasheet](https://gitlab.cas.mcmaster.ca/re-mote/arduino-motes/-/blob/master/Documentation/Data%20Sheets/LoRa_MESH_Radio_YL-800N_EN.pdf)
 - It is a low-bandwidth, low-power and long-range network.
 - The mesh network is tolerant to faults, changing network topology, extension and contraction.